AmrDroid/Ocado/README.md

 I used the MVVM pattern for the presentation layer.
 The Model essentially exposes the various states the view can be in.
-The ViewModel handles the UI logic and provides data via Android architectural component LiveData to the view.
+The ViewModel handles the UI logic and provides data via Android architectural component StateFlow to the view.
 The ViewModel talks to the domain layer with the individual use cases.

 #### Domain